Azure/ARO-RP/docs/prepare-a-shared-rp-development-environment.md

    import_certs_secrets
    ```

-   Note: in production, two additional keys/certificates (rp-mdm and rp-mdsd)
+   Note: in production, three additional keys/certificates (rp-mdm, rp-mdsd, and
-   are also required in the $KEYVAULT_PREFIX-svc key vault.
-These are client
+   cluster-mdsd) are also required in the $KEYVAULT_PREFIX-svc key vault.
+These
-   certificates for RP metric and log forwarding (respectively) to Geneva.
+   are client certificates for RP metric and log forwarding (respectively) to
+   Geneva.

    If you need them in development: